↑

 Roasted Mushrooms

 This recipe for healthy mushrooms is mostly hands-off.
-Regardless of the cooking method, fresh mushrooms always require a little prep.
+Regardless of the cooking method, fresh mushrooms always require a bit of preparation.

-3. Spread your mushrooms on a baking sheet large enough not to crowd them.
+3. Spread your mushrooms out on a large baking sheet, ensuring they are not crowded.

 4. Add the olive oil and butter to a small bowl.
 Microwave on defrost until the butter is just melted.

-5. Add the dry seasonings and minced garlic to the butter and stir to combine.
+5. Add the dry seasonings and minced garlic to the butter, stirring until well combined.

-8. Place the pan in the oven on the middle rack and cook for 20 – 25 minutes, stirring at the 15-minute mark.
+8. Place the pan in the oven and cook for 20 – 25 minutes, stirring at the 15-minute mark.

 9. When the mushrooms are golden brown, remove them from the oven.